 There are three brands that I would recommend, absoluteBLACK, OneUp, and Wolf Tooth.
 Mainly because they offer pretty much the same perfectly designed product in a comparable price range.

-There are some other brands that make these, which I can’t recommend because of their questionable quality and lack of some important features like in some cases narrow-wide teeth.
+Some other brands make these, which I can’t recommend because of their questionable quality and lack of some important features such as narrow-wide teeth.

 There is also less known SRAM’s X-SYNC Oval chainring which is amazing, maybe even the best of all because of their market-leading teeth design, but I don’t feel like their high price point is justified.

 What’s more important than choosing which one of these you want is buying the chainring that fits your crankset mount.
 Each crankset manufacturer has a different mount, while Shimano has different mounts for almost each of their groupsets.
 Luckily, all of the brands mentioned above sell different versions of the same chainring compatible with all the market-leading crankset manufacturers.